openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 For example, the assurance an OP typically will be able to give for an e-mail address will be “self-asserted” or “verified by opt-in or similar mechanism”.
 The family name of a user, in contrast, might have been verified in accordance with the respective Anti Money Laundering Law by showing an ID Card to a trained employee of the OP operator.

 Identity assurance therefore requires a way to convey assurance data along with and coupled to the respective Claims about the End-User.
 This specification defines a suitable representation and mechanisms the RP will utilize to request verified claims about an End-User along with identity assurance data and for the OP to represent these verified Claims and accompanying identity assurance data.

+Note: this specifications fulfills the criteria for portability and interoperability mechanisms of Digital ID systems as defined in [@FATF-Digital-Identity] .

 ## Terminology